-Compare Henson v.
+78. Compare Henson v.
 Turn, Inc., No. 15-cv-01497-JSW (LB), 2018 WL 5281629 (N.D.
 Cal.
 Oct.
 22, 2018) (forbidding unfettered discovery of plaintiffs' web browsing and related social media history given their privacy interests in certain information) with In re Mercedes-Benz Emissions Litig., No. 16-cv-0881 (KM) (ESK), 2020 WL 487288 (D.N.J.
 Jan.
 30, 2020) (finding that a protective order would adequately protect cross-border privacy interests during discovery in U.S. litigation).
-See also Commentary on Proportionality in Electronic Discovery, supra note 72, at 168-73 (explaining that privacy rights should be taken into account when determining the application of proportionality standards); Agnieszka A. McPeak, Social Media, Smartphones, and Proportional Privacy in Civil Discovery, 64 U. KAN.
+See also Commentary on Proportionality in Electronic Discovery, supra note 77, at 168-73 (explaining that privacy rights should be taken into account when determining the application of proportionality standards); Agnieszka A. McPeak, Social Media, Smartphones, and Proportional Privacy in Civil Discovery, 64 U. KAN.
 L. REV. 235 (2015) (arguing that privacy should be a factor in the proportionality analysis).

-See Commentary on Legal Holds, Second Edition, supra note 71, at 395-96 ("Absent a showing of special need, The Sedona Principles, Third Edition states that a responding party should not be required to 'preserve, review, or produce deleted, shadowed, fragmented, or residual [ESI]."").
+79. See Commentary on Legal Holds, Second Edition, supra note 76, at 395-96 ("Absent a showing of special need, The Sedona Principles, Third Edition states that a responding party should not be required to 'preserve, review, or produce deleted, shadowed, fragmented, or residual [ESI].'").

-Notably, preservation of ephemeral messaging data may be unnecessary.
+80. Notably, preservation of ephemeral messaging data may be unnecessary.
 Regulatory requirements may already mandate creation and retention of certain business records, and ephemeral communications are unlikely to be used for business records to which other retention requirements already apply.
 See, e.g., Home Mortgage Disclosure Act of 1975, 12 U.S.C.
-2801 (1976) (requiring retention of certain information about mortgage applications for three years); Occupational Safety and Health Standards, 29 C.F.R. pt.
+2801 (1976) (requiring retention of certain information about to treat an ephemeral message like a phone call rather than an email and refrain from imposing a duty to create and maintain records of all ephemeral messaging data.
+At the same time, organizations should be cognizant that the adoption and use of ephemeral messaging carries risks both in civil litigation and regulatory investigations.

+If ephemeral messaging data satisfies notions of relevance and proportionality, a court may then need to determine whether the data is reasonably accessible.
+In connection with its analysis of this issue, a court may examine the nature of the ephemeral messaging applications at issue.
+For applications that do not have the technical functionality to preserve and in fact do not retain an active version of the data, a court may then consider whether such data is either not reasonably accessible because of undue burden or cost, or completely mortgage applications for three years); Occupational Safety and Health Standards, 29 C.F.R. pt.
 1910 (1993) (applying specific retention periods for payroll records, tax forms, human resource records, and other employee files); Federal Deposit Insurance Corporation Record Retention Requirements, 12 C.F.R. pt.
 380.14 (2016) (mandating retention of internal company retention policies); Health Care Portability and Accountability Act, 45 C.F.R. pt.
 160 (2007) (requiring maintenance of certain records under the "security rule").

-Although there is no duty to create a recording of a phone call, for example, a company that already records conversations for business purposes would have a duty to preserve those recordings.
+- 81. Although there is no duty to create a recording of a phone call, for example, a company that already records conversations for business purposes would have a duty to preserve those recordings.
 See E\Trade Secs.
 LLC v.
 Deutsche Bank AG, 230 F.R.D.
 582, 590 (D. Minn.
-2005).

-&lt;sup>77 See FED.
+2005). - 82.
+See Section IV.B, supra. - 83.
+See FED.
 R. CIV.
-P. 26(b)(1).
+P. 26(b)(1). - 84.
+See FED.
+R. CIV.
+P. 26(b)(2)(B).
+The limits under Federal Rule of Civil Procedure 26(b)(2)(C) would also apply, including whether the discovery is unreasonably cumulative or duplicative, or can be obtained from some other source that is more convenient, less burdensome, or less expensive.
+FED.
+R. CIV.
+P. 26(b)(2)(C)(i)-(iii).